Sovereign-Labs/sovereign-sdk-web3-js/DEVELOPMENT.md

 Our packages follow this dependency hierarchy:

 ```
-web3 -> signers, universal-wallet-wasm
+web3 -> signers, universal-wallet-wasm, utils
+modules -> web3, utils
+test -> (no dependencies within workspace)
+utils -> (no dependencies within workspace)
+signers -> (no dependencies within workspace)
+universal-wallet-wasm -> (no dependencies within workspace)
 ```

 - No circular dependencies are allowed
-- web3 will generally depend on other packages, but not the other way around
-- web3 will generally be the main package consumed by the outside world
+- web3 is generally the main package consumed by the outside world
+- modules provides convenient helpers that build on top of web3
+- utils, signers, and universal-wallet-wasm are foundational packages

 ### Working with Packages